 With the way the Federal Reserve is creating new money like there’s no tomorrow, an ever expanding debt and tens of trillions of dollars worth of unfunded Federal liabilities , it is inevitable that over time the value of the dollar will continue to fall.
 The safest store of wealth has historically been precious metals like gold and silver.
 This is because they are rare, difficult to recreate, and stand the test of time.
 As I’ve told many friends and family, “If you don’t own any gold or silver, you don’t have any money”.

-Again thanks to the internet, buying gold and silver has become easier than ever.
+Again thanks to the Internet, buying gold and silver has become easier than ever.
 Sites like APMEX are very simple and you can lock in a price before taking delivery.
 Other sites like GoldMoney offer fully audited storage facilities outside the United States.
 I also like to peruse Ebay for deals, particularly on junk silver.
 These are pre-1965 U.S. coins which still contain 90% physical silver.
 The good thing about junk silver is that they are still legal U.S. tender, so they are less likely to be confiscated if such an event occurs in this country, and will likely always be accepted as legal tender if nothing else.
 The fact is that over time, gold and silver retain their value, while all fiat currencies inevitably fail.
 Gold and silver have never, in the course of history, been worth nothing.

 In ten minutes you can setup an account at APMEX or you can make a quick silver purchase on Ebay.
 Or check out a local gold and silver coin dealer, they are plentiful and have the added bonus of being able to deal directly in cash.
-Whatever route your take, helping secure your financial future will do worlds more good than casting a vote.
+Whatever route you take, helping secure your financial future will do worlds more good than casting a vote.

 Get Prepared, Take A “Prepping” Trip To CostCo